 Forget Your Antilibrary, Try Bacon Instead

-Nassim Nicholas Taleb coined the term.
-Lifestyle bloggers made it a thing.
-But Francis Bacon had a better idea.
+Nassim Nicholas Taleb Coined the Term.
+Lifestyle Bloggers Made It a Thing.
+But Francis Bacon Had a Better Idea

 In his 2007 book The Black Swan, Nassim Nicholas Taleb pointed to the 30,000 books owned by writer Umberto Eco and offered the term antilibrary to describe all the unread volumes.
-It’s a champagne cork of a word.
-After the first pop it plays no significant role in the book; it doesn’t even garner a place in the index.
-But the term caught on.

 While little use of antilibrary appears immediately after publication, Google now serves up a landslide of results.
 Mentions began mounting in the teens.
 In 2013 Farnam Street posted on the concept.
 The Marginalian (then known as Brain Pickings) did so in 2015, as did the Guardian.
-Then came scores more.
-Eventually, even home-decor sites like Apartment Therapy and House Beautiful started explaining why we all need antilibraries.

 But do we?

-Eco, who died in 2016, had two kind of visitors to his library, says Taleb.
+Eco, who died in 2016, had two kind of visitors to his library, explains Taleb.
 First, there were those who assumed the library’s value was in how many volumes he'd read so far.
 Second, there were “a very small minority” who recognized its true worth consisted in revealing what Eco did not yet know.

 Taleb elaborates,